avnet-iotconnect/iotc-python-examples/STM32MP135F-DK2_Demo/README.md

 * **For the first boot after flashing, the board may take a few minutes to turn on.**

 * To complete the setup process:
-   * Connect the ethernet port of your board to your internet router using an ethernet cable.
+   * Connect an ethernet port of your board to your internet router using an ethernet cable.
    * Connect a USB mouse and keyboard to the board using 2 of the 4 onboard USB ports.

 ## Step 6: Gather Files and Set Up Software